A Variable-Slope Smooth-$k$ Filter for Modeling Halo Abundances with Damped and Oscillatory Power Spectra: Impact of the filter asymptotic behavior on different HMF mass regimes

 The role of the filter is to regulate the relative weight of contributions away from the primary peak that would arise in a WDM-like scenario.
 In particular, the filter smooths the oscillatory features of the power spectrum, thereby controlling the amplitude and persistence of the corresponding oscillations in the halo mass function.
 In the limiting case $\beta \to \infty$, corresponding again to the SHK filter, the derivative of the filter reduces to a Dirac delta function.
 As in the WDM case, the derivative of the variance becomes directly proportional to the power spectrum, leading to a highly nonphysical halo mass function that vanishes at masses corresponding to minima of the oscillatory power spectrum \cite{Schaeffer2021}.

 \acknowledgments The author is especially grateful to Claudi Vall for sustained and in-depth discussions throughout the various stages of this project, which were instrumental in shaping the ideas presented here.
-The author also acknowledges valuable discussions with Alberto Manrique, Chervin Laporte and Jordi Martorell.
+The author also acknowledges valuable discussions with Alberto Manrique, Chervin Laporte, Jordi Martorell and Judith López Zancajo.
 This research received no external funding.

 \paragraph{Data and Code availability.} No new data were generated or analysed in this study.
 The numerical routines used to evaluate the analytical expressions presented in this work are available from the author upon reasonable request.